aome510/hackernews-TUI/README.md

 ### User-defined shortcuts

-Shortcuts in each `View` are fully customizable, for further information about the supported keys and the corresponding functionalities, please refer to the **user-defined key bindings** sections in the example config file by running `hackernews_tui --example-config`.
+Shortcuts in each `View` are fully customizable.
+For further information about the supported keys and the commands, please refer to the **user-defined key bindings** sections in the example configuration file by running `hackernews_tui --example-config`.

 ### Custom Keymap

-It's possible to define a custom shortcut to switch between different kinds of `StoryView` (`front_page`, `show_hn`, `ask_hn`, etc) with stories filtered by HN Algolia's [`numericFilters`](https://hn.algolia.com/api/).
-An example of defining such a custom shortcut can be found under the **Custom Keymap** section of the example configuration file.
+It's possible to define a custom shortcut to switch between different `StoryView` (`front_page`, `show_hn`, `ask_hn`, etc) with stories filtered by HN Algolia's [`numericFilters`](https://hn.algolia.com/api/).
+An example of defining such custom shortcuts can be found under the **custom keymap** section of the example configuration file.

 ## Debug